alyssadata/AI-Foundations-Self-in-Contact/tests/TEMPLATE.md

 The relevant hypothesis is weakened or not supported by this test if:

-* [State the outcome that contradicts the prediction.]
+* [State the criterion-level outcome that contradicts the prediction.]
 * [State the relevant control equivalence.]
 * [State the failure to preserve the target construct.]
 * [State the absence of predicted degradation or difference, where applicable.]